nseddon/Phishing_versus_Legitimate_Sites/README.md

 ## Presentation
 * We presented our data and visualizations in GoogleSlides.
 * Google slides https://docs.google.com/presentation/d/1Tlc5y2ZqGBQr2aUP3seLvCaXqkYhqNN9U3v5q_ywOac/edit#slide=id.p

+## Dashboard
+Using Tableau we will be creating an interactive dashboard to present our data findings.
+We will be creating a dashboard with an interactive filter.
+The dashboard will show all of the logistical regression findings with a filter with selections for legitimate and/or phishing sites.
+This will allow the user to see the top 5 variables that were most impactful for identifying legitimate sites and/or the top 5 variables that were most impactful for identifying phishing sites (with the ability to select one or both of the options, for individual review or joint comparison).
+Our next page will show the Balanced Random Forest Classifier results with an option to find the top 5 most impactful variables for identifying sites.
+Our final page will compare the results from both machine learning models with similar interactive features to view the most impactful features to identify overarching trends that could enable a layman to identify the legitimacy of a website.

 ## Team Members/Roles and Timeline